 Srinath Mahankali

-Previously, I worked on inverse problems with Yunan Yang and studied the linear separability of one-layer neural networks with Promit Ghosal.
+Previously, I finished my undergraduate at MIT, where I spent three years as a researcher in CSAIL advised by Pulkit Agrawal, developing energy-efficient controllers for quadruped locomotion and improving exploration in deep RL.
+Prior to that, I worked on inverse problems with Yunan Yang and studied the linear separability of one-layer neural networks with Promit Ghosal.

 Email / CV / Google Scholar / LinkedIn